How to Request a Background Check

 - An appropriate out-of-state check for anyone who has lived outside the state of Texas since the age of 17.

-Human Resource Services can help verify your applicant’s employment history and education.
-To request this service, the hiring department should create a request in the Background Check Administration (BCA) and fax a Background Check Request for Education and Employment Verification form to Human Resource Services.
+Human Resources can help verify your applicant’s employment history and education.
+To request this service, the hiring department should create a request in the Background Check Administration (BCA) and fax a Background Check Request for Education and Employment Verification form to Human Resources.
 Indicate on the request form which verification is needed.
 Employment Verification includes verification of employment dates, title, and salary information at up to three previous employers (within the past seven years).
 Education Verification checks the highest degree, highest level of education, or licensure/certification.
 The cost of verifying education and employment information will be the vendor’s standard rate plus any fees charged by the agencies who provide the information.

 - Education and Employment $35.00